-Equally at home conducting symphonic and choral repertoire, Ivars Taurins is the founding director of the Tafelmusik Chamber Choir, now celebrating its 40th anniversary season.
+Equally at home conducting symphonic and choral repertoire, Ivars Taurins is the founding director of the Tafelmusik Chamber Choir, now celebrating its 42st season.
 He was also founding member and violist of the Tafelmusik Orchestra for its first 23 years.
 Under his direction, the choir has been praised for its clarity, nuance, and brilliance.

 Ivars Taurins and the Tafelmusik Chamber Choir have premiered works by R. Murray Schafer, Omar Daniels, Chan Ka Nin, Brian Cherney, and Paul Frehner with Soundstreams Canada.
-The choir has also commissioned and premiered works by Jeffrey Ryan, Imant Raminsh, James Rolfe, Christos Hatzis, and Ruth Watson Henderson.
+The choir has also commissioned and premiered works by Tawnie Olsen, Jeffrey Ryan, Imant Raminsh, James Rolfe, Christos Hatzis, and Ruth Watson Henderson.

 Ivars was nominated for a 2011 Gemini Award for his performance as George Frideric Handel in Sing-Along Messiah, filmed by 90th Parallel Productions for Bravo!
 Television and released on DVD by Tafelmusik Media.

 A passionate lecturer and teacher, Ivars teaches orchestral conducting at the University of Toronto.
-He is also on the faculty of the Glenn Gould School, where this season he will be directing a fully staged production of Handel’sRinaldo, collaborating with veteran stage director Tom Diamond.
-Ivars has been a guest teacher/conductor at the Université de Sherbrooke, Queen’s University (Kingston), Western University (London), and at the Universities of Alberta, Calgary, and Windsor.
-He was director of the 2012 National Youth Choir, the 2000 and 2009 Ontario Youth Choirs, the 2003 Nova Scotia Youth Choir, the 2004 Alberta University & College Choir, and guest director of the Taylor Academy Chamber Orchestra (RCM), and the London, Calgary, and Nova Scotia Youth Orchestras.
+He is also on the faculty of the Glenn Gould School, where he has directed fully staged productions of Handel’s Alcina and Rinaldo, collaborating with veteran stage directors Leon Major and Tom Diamond.
+Ivars has been a guest teacher/conductor at universities across Canada.
+He was director of the 2012 National Youth Choir, and has directed the Ontario and Nova Scotia Youth Choirs, and the London, Calgary and Nova Scotia Youth Orchestras.
 Ivars Taurins is director of the vocal/choral program at the annual Tafelmusik Baroque Summer Institute.